silviodonato/OpenDataCMS2016NanoAOD/README.md

 ### How to access data

-You might need to install `xrootd-client` or using a docker image, see below.
+You might need to install `xrootd-client`, or using a docker image, or using [cernopendata-client](https://cernopendata-client.readthedocs.io/en/latest/installation.html) (see below).

 Example:
 ~~~